perryzjc/pcc-course-enrollment-data-explorer/README.md

 ## Features

 * Data Sourcing: Automatically captures and stores up-to-date information from the PCC Course Web every 30 minutes.
-This data is then parsed and extracted for further analysis.
+This data is then get cleaned and extracted for further analysis.
   * Obtained course data is uploaded to the [output folder](https://github.com/perryzjc/pcc-course-enrollment-data-explorer/tree/main/output) by the server owned by [@perryzjc](https://github.com/perryzjc?tab=repositories)
 * Data Analysis: Provide a range of capabilities for analyzing the data, including:
   * Info Extraction: Extract and organize information such as the number of course statuses and course drop rates.